KiraYamato94/LasMonjas/README.md

 **Additional Ability Notes:**
 - While invisible, he can still be killed by roles who has kill button like the Sheriff.
-- He'll see himself half transparent while invisible but the other won't see anything from you (hats, pets..)
+- He sees himself half transparent while invisible but the other won't see anything from it (hats, pets..)
 - Detective will still see his footprints even if he's invisible.
 - He can't use vents.